herd/herdtools7/asllib/menhir2bnfc/README.md

     1. It assumes that ambiguous precedence expressions follow a `expr op expr`/`<terminals> expr`/`expr <non op> ...` structure
        If somebody was to create an in-between production `expr opexpr` where `opexpr := op expr` the algorithm may not be sufficient to detect this.
     2. Associativity is assumed to be left.
-    3. So far only the grammar is translated (no lexing capability)

 Possible future work/ideas for each of these
     1. Identifying which operands actually control precedence and associativity would be a more scalable approach than working on productions only